interledger/rfcs/0000-web-monetization/0000-web-monetization.md

 The amount of money that the user decides to send is up to them.
 The user SHOULD pay continuously with time, and SHOULD only pay when the user has the monetized page active.

+This function does not guarantee that the user has paid the server.
+The backend which runs the SPSP receiver will have to be queried in order to confirm how much has been paid to a specific receiver.

 ##### Parameters